Supersheep50/hey-look-listen-quiz/README.md

 __Play Again__

-- There is a PLay Again button that allows users to quickly reply the game.
+- There is a Play Again button that allows users to quickly reply the game.
 Clicking this resets the score and timer.

 ![Play Again](/assets/images/play-again.png)

-- __The Score Area__
+ __The Score Area__

   - There is a score at the bottom of the question box that tracks the users current score in the quiz out of 20.
   - The score counter goes up for every right answer and stays the same for every wrong answer.